 Apparently if you attempt to start the vehicle and the ambient temperature is below -22ºF (-30ºC), the ECU module will prevent the starter from engaging with the engine, as indicated to the driver by a flashing yellow “Cold Start Disable Indicator Light”.
 However, between that limit and the +teens (ºF) are some very cold temperatures, and starting your vehicle on those days is when you’ll really count on the Cold Cranking Amps (CCA) that your battery is capable of.

-The factory battery used in the 124 Spider is much heavier and is capable of more CCAs (520) than the batteries used in the Mazda MX-5.
+The factory battery used in the 124 Spider is much heavier and is capable of more CCAs (520) than the batteries used in the Mazda MX-5 (350).
 Perhaps one of the reasons that Fiat chose to select this heavy-duty battery is because of current-drawing motor(s) that may run for up to around 15 minutes after the engine has been stopped and could somewhat deplete a smaller capacity battery.
-An electric pump insures proper cool-down of the turbo bearings by circulating coolant through it after the engine is stopped and, if the coolant temperature is above 223º F, the radiator fan will also run after the (hot) engine is stopped to aid in bringing that temperature down quicker.
-(If there is a more compelling reason, I’m not aware of it and I’d like to hear about it.)
+An electric pump insures proper cool-down of the turbo bearings by circulating coolant through it after the engine is stopped.
+In both the MX-5 and the 124 Spider, if the coolant temperature is above 223º F, the radiator fan will also run after the (hot) engine is stopped to aid in bringing that temperature down quicker.

 The battery is designated a Q85*, “Start-Stop” battery, 520 CCA, 65 Ah [20 hr rate], 52 Ah [5 hr rate], and weighs 37 lbs (16.8 kg).
 It is a serviceable “Wet Cell” (flooded with electrolyte, which is sulfuric acid and distilled water), Lead-Acid battery with six exposed, threaded, vented caps, as compared to the MX-5’s 25-pound, “Maintenance Free” type with six recessed, threaded, sealed caps.
 This merely means that it is much easier to monitor the electrolyte levels in the individual cells by unscrewing the caps and looking into the cells (with good lighting available), at least once per year: